Axon: The STICK Software Development Kit

 License

-Axon SDK is open-sourced under a GPLv3 license, preventing its inclusion in closed-source projects.
+The Axon SDK is open-sourced under a GPLv3 license, preventing by default its inclusion in closed-source projects.
+However, reach out to initiate a collaboration if you’d like to incorporate Axon into your closed-source project.

 Neucom Logo